 Another effective strategy to beat stress is to get involved in a religious or spiritual community.
 Studies have shown that religious activities are associated with lower risk for depression, substance abuse, suicide, and even dementia.
 (26) (27) (28)

 The concepts of knowing the meaning of life and forgiveness play a significant role in managing stress.
 Meaning of life was found to lower anxiety and promote mental health, while the concept of forgiveness provided an outlet for emotional release and imparted comfort, hope, and peace.
 (29)

 Interestingly, smelling pleasant smells can relieve stress too.
 Research has shown that aromatherapy can reduce pain, depression, anxiety, and generally lower stress levels.
 Aromatherapy has also been associated with inducing a positive mood in people and soothing negative emotions (30)

 Our modern, tech-soaked culture can make us rush through life and live a lifestyle of stress without even realizing it.
 Constantly speeding through life can create a lot of unnecessary stress in our lives.

-One mental trick that really helps me slow down when I’m stressed out is to do things in slow motion, literally.
+One mental trick that really helps me slow down when I’m stressed out is to do things in slow motion—literally.
 I imagine myself in a Hollywood action film where something dramatic is happening, and simply do whatever I’m doing at half speed.
-It might look silly, but I’ve found it’s actually pretty therapeutic.
+It might look silly, but I’ve found it can be quite meditative.

 We all know that a massage can help with injuries and muscle tension, but did you know that it can also lower stress, depression, and fatigue?
 (32) One study done on female office workers showed that a scalp massage for 15 and 25 minutes lowered stress, blood pressure, and heart rate.
 (33)